Former Chapecoense defender finding comfort in Malaysian football

 It is a sad reality in the history of football that crashes involving air travel have had a deep and profound impact upon the sport.

-The crash involving the Torino Football Club in 1949, Manchester United’s ‘Busby Babes’ disaster in Munch in 1958 and the 1993 accident off the coast of Gabon that killed most of the Zambian national team are three such examples.
+The crash involving the Torino Football Club in 1949, Manchester United’s ‘Busby Babes’ disaster in Munch in 1958 and the 1993 accident off the coast of Gabon that killed most of the Zambian national team.
+Three tragic examples.

 I was among the nine that stayed back because there was another game after the Copa Sudamericana final

-But Brazilian centre-back Demerson (seen above left) never thought he would be able to relate personally to such tragedies.
+But Brazilian centre-back Demerson (seen above left) never thought he would be able to relate personally to such disasters.

 That was until those 71 people – which included 19 Chapecoense players, plus club officials and some football journalists – were killed when LaMia Airlines Flight 2933 ran out of fuel and crashed into the mountains outside the Colombian city of Medellin.